HETOPE/alx-low_level_programming/0x00-hello_world/README.md

 -Script that generates the assembly code of a C code and save it in an output file -Script that compiles a C file and creates an executable named cisfun
 # Hello, puts
+# Hello, printf
+# Size is not grandeur, and territory does not make a nation